 Also known as the summer slide, learning loss happens when children and adolescents don’t engage in educational activities over the summer.
 According to the U.S. Department of Education, studies have shown a notable trend of learning loss when young people aren’t involved in anything educational during summer break.
 We may hear more about it on National Summer Learning Day.
 The nationally recognized day is meant to spread awareness about the importance of summer learning to help close the achievement gap.
 It might need more than a single day to build awareness of something so crucial.

-This summer, I will have four boys to plan for: a teen who just graduated high school, identical twins starting third grade in the fall, plus a baby.
+I have four boys to plan for each summer: a teen, elementary-aged identical twins, plus a baby.
 With such big age differences, I’m always searching for summer activities and programs that are educational, affordable, and fun.
 I check local libraries, school districts, and even local chambers of commerce for summer programs.
 In preparing for summer activities, I consider my kids’ interests and our family’s “must-dos” for the summer.
 And I’ve learned not to wait too long to make our summer plans!

 Besides soaking up some sun on a pool or beach day, my boys enjoy day outings.
 Here are some summer learning ideas that I have found work for everyone in my family and may appeal to your kids, too.Creative ways to get kids learning during the summer to avoid the summer slide!
 Click To Tweet